carlinmack/afp/src/hugo/content/entries/Modular_Assembly_Kit_Security.md

     ],
     "date": "2018-05-07",
     "notify": "tasch@mais.informatik.tu-darmstadt.de",
     "abstract": "\nThe \"Modular Assembly Kit for Security Properties\" (MAKS) is\na framework for both the definition and verification of possibilistic\ninformation-flow security properties at the specification-level.
-MAKS\nsupports the uniform representation of a wide range of possibilistic\ninformation-flow properties and provides support for the verification\nof such properties via unwinding results and compositionality results.\nWe provide a formalization of this framework in Isabelle/HOL."
+MAKS\nsupports the uniform representation of a wide range of possibilistic\ninformation-flow properties and provides support for the verification\nof such properties via unwinding results and compositionality results.\nWe provide a formalization of this framework in Isabelle/HOL.", "licence": "BSD"
 }